Machine learning with neural networks: Stochastic dynamics

-where $b_i$ is the local field.
-This rule is called {\em deterministic} , because a given set of states $S_i$ determines the outcome of the update.
-To introduce noise, one replaces the rule (\ref{eq:det_update}) by the {\em stochastic} rule
+The asynchronous update rule (\ref{eq:C2S2Asynch}) is called {\em deterministic} , because a given set of states $s_j$ determines the outcome of the update of neuron $m$.
+To introduce noise, one replaces the rule (\ref{eq:C2S2Asynch}) by an asynchronous {\em stochastic} rule \cite{hinton1983optimal}: The function $\pr(b)$ is plotted in Figure \figref{C3S1Sigmoid}.